ankumar/software-design/README.md

 1. Apps, State Machine & Data [LAMP, MEAN & Jamstack](https://planetscale.com/blog/misconceptions-about-databases-in-the-jamstack)

-> Automatically generated visuals that can be shared with all stakeholders to track real-time progress for your AI development.
-We enable automated tracking for every model, code, data lineage and versions.
-Use one line of code to detect data drifts, and feature importance.
-It also consolidates all the model assets in one easy-to-share location.
-Deploy your model to production directly from your notebook (whichever you use) with one API call and under 10 minutes.
-It works with any workflow scheduler. - https://app.chaya.ai/
+> Automatically generated visuals that can be shared with all stakeholders to track real-time progress for your AI development, automated tracking model, code, data lineage and versions, detect data drifts, and feature importance, consolidates model assets, collaborate & easy-to-share.
+Deploy your model to production directly from your notebook (whichever you use), works with many workflow schedulers. - https://app.chaya.ai/

   - https://github.com/tufan-io/noun-and-verb-src/ / Demo Apps: https://github.com/acuity-sr/nv-shopping-cart
   - [The App Framework for Startups](https://github.com/redwoodjs/redwood)